Princeton University: 1945 to present

 In 1982, the residential college system was officially established under Goheen's successor William G. Bowen, who would serve until 1988.
 During his presidency, Princeton's endowment increased from $625 million to $2 billion, and a major fundraising drive known as "A Campaign for Princeton" was conducted.
 President Harold T. Shapiro would succeed Bowen and remain president until 2001.
-Shapiro would continue to increase the endowment, expand academic programs, raise student diversity, and oversaw the most renovations in Princeton's history.
+Shapiro would continue to increase the endowment, expand academic programs, raise student diversity, and oversee the most renovations in Princeton's history.
+One of Shapiro's initiatives was the formation of the multidisciplinary Princeton Environmental Institute in 1994, renamed the High Meadows Environmental Institute in 2020.
 In 2001, Princeton shifted the financial aid policy to a system that replaced all loans with grants.
 That same year, Princeton elected its first female president, Shirley M. Tilghman.
 Before retiring in 2012, Tilghman expanded financial aid offerings and conducted several major construction projects like the Lewis Center for the Arts and a sixth residential college.
-Tilghman also lead initiatives for more global programs, the creation of an office of sustainability, and investments into the sciences.
+Tilghman also led initiatives for more global programs, the creation of an office of sustainability, and investments into the sciences.

-Princeton's 20th and current president Christopher Eisgruber was elected in 2013.
+Princeton's 20th and current president, Christopher Eisgruber, was elected in 2013.
 In 2017, Princeton University unveiled a large-scale public history and digital humanities investigation into its historical involvement with slavery called the Princeton & Slavery Project.
 The project saw the publication of hundreds of primary sources, 80 scholarly essays, a scholarly conference, a series of short plays, and an art project.
 In April 2018, university trustees announced that they would name two public spaces for James Collins Johnson and Betsey Stockton, enslaved people who lived and worked on Princeton's campus and whose stories were publicized by the project.
-In 2019, large-scale student activism again entered the mainstream concerning the school's implementation of federal Title IX policy relating to Campus sexual assault.
+In 2019, large-scale student activism again entered the mainstream concerning the school's implementation of federal Title IX policy relating to campus sexual assault.
 The activism consisted of sit-ins in response to a student's disciplinary sentence.

+In April 2024, students joined other campuses across the United States in protests and establishing encampments against the Gaza war and the alleged genocide of Palestinians in Gaza.
+The protestors called for divestment from Israel, started a hunger strike and were joined by faculty.
+The sit-in of Clio Hall led to arrests by police.
+Activism and protests continued in the new academic year starting September 2024 with administrators facing calls for resignation from faculty.